it-at-m/refarch-templates/docs/develop.md

 Inside the `stack` folder, you will find a `docker-compose.yml` file that will spin up everything needed for local development.
-You can spin up the stack by using the integrated Docker features of your favorite IDE, by using a dedicated Docker UI or by executing the command `docker compose up` from within the `stack` folder.
+You can spin up the stack by using the integrated Docker features of your favorite IDE, by using a dedicated Docker UI or by executing the command `docker compose up -d` from within the `stack` folder.

 Stack components (as Docker Images):

 - [Keycloak](https://www.keycloak.org/): Keycloak instance as a local SSO provider
-- [Keycloak Migration](https://mayope.github.io/keycloakmigration/): Migration tool to set up the local SSO provider by executing scripts upon startup, configuration via `.yml` files in `stack/keycloak/migration`
+- [Keycloak Migration](https://mayope.github.io/keycloakmigration/): Migration tool to set up the local SSO provider by executing scripts upon startup, configured via `.yml` files in `stack/keycloak/migration`
 - [PostgreSQL](https://www.postgresql.org): Database instance for application data
-- [pgAdmin](https://www.pgadmin.org/): database management UI pre-configured to connect to the local PostgreSQL instance
+- [pgAdmin](https://www.pgadmin.org/): Database management UI pre-configured to connect to the local PostgreSQL instance
-- [API Gateway](https://refarch.oss.muenchen.de/gateway): API gateway of the RefArch, configuration via environment variables in `docker-compose.yml`
+- [API Gateway](https://refarch.oss.muenchen.de/gateway): API gateway of the RefArch, configured via [environment variables](https://refarch.oss.muenchen.de/gateway#configuration) in `docker-compose.yml`
 - [Appswitcher Server](https://github.com/it-at-m/appswitcher-server): Server component to access local development tools via the frontend UI

 ::: info Information